CLASS LEVELS (1, 1.5, 2)

 Restore & Reset

-Practice self-care through a guided, deep tissue massage in our R&R class.
+Practice self-care through a guided, full body, deep tissue massage in our R&R class.
 This class focuses on muscle recovery, flexibility, & joint mobility.
 It incorporates gentle movement, deep stretching, and mysofascial release using foam rollers and massage balls to aid in muscle recovery from your more intense workouts and daily activities.
 You'll leave feeling less tense and lighter.
 Slow pace.
 Not recommended for prenatal clients or those with diabetes, osteoporosis, high blood pressure, or varicose veins.

 Person performing leg exercises on a Pilates reformer, wearing colorful leggings and pink socks.